solid-contrib/solid-file-manager/README.md

 - **Code Splitting**: Components are split into reusable, focused modules
 - **Type Safety**: Full TypeScript support for type safety

-## Contributing

-This project is currently in active development.
-The UI phase is complete, and Solid integration is the next step.

-## License

-[Add your license here]

 ## References

 - [Solid Project](https://solidproject.org/)